meltwater/awsudo/docs/architecture/ADR_001_Latest_aws_and_nodejs_in_Docker.md

 AWS CLI v2 has been the latest version for over 2 years and maintains backward compatibility within its major version.

-Docker images are often the basis of other images which rely on OS features (e.g. package management tools)
+Docker images are often the basis of other images which rely on OS features (e.g. package management tools).

 ## Decision